Last Updated April, 2020

 I have been an expat during a year in Kentucky when Mark spent almost nine years there.
 It has been one of our favorite places and we were happy to call it home.
 Today, we would love to share some details of living there.
 So, if you are thinking about moving to Kentucky we hope this article will help you make the right decision.

 Kentucky was, is and for a while probably will be one of the cheapest states to live in.
 Year after year it ranks as one of ten cheapest American states for a living.

-You can expect to pay around $500 for an unfurnished one bedroom apartment in a decent neighborhood.
+You can expect to pay around $500 for an unfurnished one-bedroom apartment in a decent neighborhood.
 A studio may cost less.
-Private furnished room with your own bathroom in someone’s home will cost between $200-$300 a month.
+A private furnished room with your own bathroom in someone’s home will cost between $200-$300 a month.
 Townhouse prices are in the range of $750-$1000 a month.

 Anywhere in Kentucky, including the cities, you will need to have a car.
 So don’t forget to add expenses for gas and insurance.
 Both of them are relatively cheap.
-Insurance for my brand new Nissan Versa has cost me around $70 a month when during my life in Los Angeles price was 2.5 times higher.
+Insurance for my brand new Nissan Versa has cost me around $70 a month when in Los Angeles it was 2.5 times higher.